wechaty/docusaurus/docusaurus/docs/tutorials/using-vorpal-with-wechaty.md

 ## Conclusion

-You have learnt to use Vorpal with Wechaty and built a Hacker News bot.
+You have learnt to use Vorpal with Wechaty and built a Hacker News bot from scratch.
 Vorpal has a lot of extensions, you can find some of them [here](https://github.com/wechaty/wechaty-vorpal-contrib).

 ## References